Contract Cooling Off Period: Everything You Need to Know

 The cooling off period for the covered second-priority loans extends far beyond three days, though certain conditions must occur to sever a contract under the cooling off period.
 Borrowers have up to three years to cancel loans, but only if lenders fail to provide specific information.
 The information required includes the finance charge and interest disclosures that borrowers need to make an informed decision.
 There has been some debate in the past about how to assert this particular right.

 If you need help with a contract cooling off period you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.